ankithbala/hummingRecognition/README.md

 4. Install remaining packages from requirements.txt:  $```pip install -r requirements.txt```

-5.Run flask from hummingRecognition folder:$```python app.py```
+5. Run flask from hummingRecognition folder:$```python app.py```

 		Paste the link in browser, if it doesn't open for http://0.0.0.0:5001/, Try http://localhost:5001/